 Shintomicho Cultural Market

 The Manhua district is an old district that is off the tourist track; however, it showcases the other side of Taipei with old times architecture and street food.
 It is a good way to get in touch with the lives and history of the locals.
 Shintomicho Cultural Market is smaller than the famous Huashan 1914 Cultural Park, yet it worths a visit.
-The market is funded by JUT foundation and it’s officially opened since 2016.
-The site was an old market during the Japanese colonial period, and it’s a charming conversion into a new landmark with cafe, shared offices, exhibition hall, and photo-taking spots.
-It is a good way to experience an old architecture in Taipei.
+The market is funded by the JUT foundation and it’s officially opened in 2016.
+The site was an old market during the Japanese colonial period, and it’s a charming conversion into a new landmark with a cafe, shared offices, exhibition hall, and photo-taking spots.
+It is a good way to experience old architecture in Taipei.

 The market has a simplistic design and kept the flavor of old architecture.
 Exit the Longshan Temple MRT Station, and sign up for a guided tour at the entrance office, and then enjoy a cup of Qingcao herbal Tea at the MOT coffee.

 Shintomicho Cultural Market: http://umkt.jutfoundation.org.tw/

 JUT Art Museum